AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 * **[!UICONTROL Username]**: The username for your [!DNL LiveRamp SFTP] storage location.
 * **[!UICONTROL Password]**: The password for your [!DNL LiveRamp SFTP] storage location.
 * **[!UICONTROL PGP/GPG encryption key]**: Optionally, you can attach your RSA-formatted public key to add encryption to your exported files.
 View an example of a correctly formatted encryption key in the image below.
+If you provide an encryption key, you must also provide an **[!UICONTROL Encryption subkey ID]** in the [destination details](#destination-details) section.

     ![Image showing an example of a correctly formatted PGP key in the UI](../../assets/catalog/advertising/liveramp/pgp-key.png)